KarelKubat/goto-meet/README.md

 Use `--credentials-file` and `--token-file` to point `goto-meet` to different files than `credentials.json` and `token.json` in the default location `~/.goto-meet/`.
-For example you could generate different configs for different users and have several `goto-meet` processes to poll for different users.
+For example you could generate different configs for different Google accounts and run several `goto-meet` processes to poll their calendars.

 ### Calendar and polling